 About the Center for International Water and Sustainability

-The overall vision of CIWAS is to grow DRI’s capacity to provide both information and the technical capacity to governmental and non-governmental organizations working to identify and solve problems related to human health and management of environmental resources, especially water.
-Offering efficient and sustainable WASH solutions can be accomplished through effective use of technology, using the latest methods and equipment, raising public awareness of WASH issues, and the transference of knowledge and information through short courses and workshops.
+The overall vision of CIWAS is to grow DRI’s capacity to provide both information and technical capacity to government, non-governmental organizations (NGOs) and funders working to identify and solve problems related to human health and management of environmental resources, especially water.
+Offering efficient and sustainable WASH and environmental solutions can be accomplished through the effective use of technology, using the latest methods and equipment, raising public awareness of WASH issues, and the transfer of knowledge and information through professional development training and capacity building.

-- Undertake capacity building activities on water and environmental management issues focused specifically on challenges in the developing world.
+Undertake capacity building activities on WASH and environmental management issues focused specifically on challenges in the developing world.

-- Engage in interdisciplinary, applied environmental research focused on addressing WASH issues specific to developing countries.
+Engage in interdisciplinary, applied environmental research focused on addressing WASH and environmental issues specific to developing countries.

-- Provide consulting services to funders, including the Hilton Foundation, and international NGOs on the technical aspects of WASH interventions.
+Provide consulting services to funders, governments and international NGOs on the technical aspects of WASH interventions and environmental resource management.